fbpx

 with Nic Brunsdon and Kieran Wong

-Drinks and food will be available from Ode to Sirens and entry is free to ticketholders of the film Things Will Be Different screening at the Luna SX before the event.
+Drinks and food will be available from Ode to Sirens and entry is free to ticketholders of the film Things Will Be Different screening at the Luna SX beforehand.
 Please register via the ticket link (registration is essential).

 Full Address: